 Recognizing heat-related illnesses involves two main things:

-- Diagnosis of EHS is a core temperature less than 104°F (40°C) immediately post collapse and central nervous system dysfunction (e.g. irrational behavior, irritability, emotional instability, altered consciousness, collapse, coma, dizziness etc).
+- Diagnosis of EHS is a core temperature equal to or greater than 104°F (40°C) immediately post collapse and central nervous system dysfunction (e.g. irrational behavior, irritability, emotional instability, altered consciousness, collapse, coma, dizziness, etc).

 - When observing athletes look for other signs and symptoms that may indicate they are suffering from EHS: